 Serving Size: Makes one 9 x 13 inch pan, or approximately 24 bars, depending on how big you slice them

 - 3/4 cup butter, softened (I use coconut oil, which gives the whole thing a mild coconut-y flavor)

 - 3/4 cup any flavor jam you prefer (I used apricot and strawberry)

-- 1 cup sliced strawberries (optional)
+- 1 cup sliced strawberries or fruit of choice (optional)